Tracking

 Week 8 (24th-31st Oct): your influencer content from the gifting campaign goes live!

 It’s always a good idea to be more conservative with your timeline and add buffers every step of the way.
-There are a lot of things that can cause delays in your gifting campaign – shipping issues, outreaching & following up, creators delaying creating content, etc.
+There are a lot of things that can cause delays in your gifting campaign – shipping issues, outreaching & following up, creators delaying creating content, etc. Expect some influencers to be late, move the deadling, and not to follow your brief to 100%.
+The more you accept this ahead of time, the fewer surprises you'll have.

 If you’re able to get things moving faster, that’s great!
 But if not, having a buffer helps you avoid stress and set more realistic expectations.